singlecla/singlecla/cla.md

 5. I cannot and will not revoke these license grants.

-5. ***As far as the law allows, my work comes as is, without any warranty or condition, apart from my promises about rights to license under this CLA.***
+5. ***As far as the law allows, my work comes as is, without any warranty or condition, apart from my promises about [right to license](#right-to-license) under this CLA.***

 ## Right to License

-This section gives project stewards confidence that I actually have the legal rights to contribute the work I offer.
+This section gives project stewards confidence that I actually have the legal right to contribute the work I offer.

 ### All Work